 Tom linked to a short snippet of Lietaer’s talk that referred directly to chartalism.
 Lietaer is not a modern monetary theorist, as he himself makes clear, but the entire talk makes for interesting viewing.
 There are about six minutes in particular, in the third video-part of the talk, that I think are worth watching.
 I have embedded it at the end of this post.
 (The other four parts are also available on youtube.)

-Around the same time as Lietaer’s talk, there was a good post that discussed it.
+Around the same time as Lietaer’s talk, there was a good post (link unfortunately no longer available) that discussed it.
 Some choice excerpts:

 … One day [Lietaer] encountered the head of the BIS who told him “I have read your book.”
 This was followed by a question: “Why are you working in a central bank?”
 Lietaer responded that his aspiration was to improve the functioning of the system.
 To this the BIS head asserted that institutions of the system, including the BIS, IMF, World Bank and all central banks exist for only one purpose and that is to keep the system operating as it is; not to improve it.
 That is, to keep the system frozen as it was when the institutions were granted the existing set of powers.
 They therefore constitute what Lietaer termed an unseen lobby for the status quo. …